 With over a decade of experience in the architecture, engineering, and construction industries, I understand client needs and project budgets.
 I also am empathetic to the feelings of frustration that can accompany including sustainable practices in a project.
 I want to help people understand that there is funding available for them, which can be found via our incentives database.
 I co-founded IncentiFind in order to quickly connect green projects to green incentives.
 Most importantly, I want people to realize that “going green” is within their reach.

-C-PACE National Account Lead
+Commercial and C-PACE National Account Lead

 Sustainability Strategist, Urban Planner, USGBC National Location and Planning Committee Member, LEED AP BD+C, ND